GitBruno/docxicml/README.md

 docxcavate DOCX to ICML converter
 ==================================

 docxcavate is designed to convert .docx documents, such as those created by Microsoft Word, and convert them to ICML.
-It's main intend is to help getting content ready for both digital and print publishing.
+It's main intend is to help getting content ready for both hybrid publishing.
 It aims to produce simple and clean snippets by using semantic information only, therefore ignoring things like font-info and colours.
-Unlike Pandoc, docxcavate believes and assumes that styles are applied semantically, and therefore tries to keep style references.
+Unlike Pandoc, docxcavate believes (and assumes that) styles are applied semantically, and therefore tries to keep style references.

-This package is standing on the shoulders of [Python-Mammoth](https://github.com/mwilliamson/python-mammoth) to convert the docx to html.
-Then it uses an XSLT stylesheet to transform the HTML to ICML.
+This package is standing on the shoulders of others.
+It is using [Python-Mammoth](https://github.com/mwilliamson/python-mammoth) to convert the docx to html, and then an XSLT stylesheet to transform the HTML to ICML.

-There's a large mismatch between the structure of DOCX and the structure of IDML, this means that the conversion is unlikely to be perfect for more complicated documents.
+There's a large mismatch between the structure of DOCX and the structure of IDML, this means that the conversion is unlikely to be perfect.
+However for

 Contents
 --------